AdaCore/why3/doc/api.rst

 OCaml code with the Why3 library.
 We progressively introduce the way one can use the library to build terms, formulas, theories, proof tasks, call external provers on tasks, and apply transformations on tasks.
-The complete documentation for API calls is given
+The complete documentation for API calls is given at URL |apiurl|.

-at URL .

 We assume the reader has a fair knowledge of the OCaml language.
 Notice that the Why3 library must be installed, see :numref:`sec.installlib`.